Welcome to our Fall tour 2014. INDIGO FARMS

 The instructional part of the tour will take 1 to 1.5 hours.
 Please allow extra time if you plan to eat lunch or a snack.
 PLEASE let us know if you plan to eat lunch or a snack.
 We have picnic tables available and an on site bakery serving lunch and assorted baked goods.
 If you would like to place an order with the bakery, please call the week before your tour.
-See numbers below.
+See phone numbers below.

 What you will take home:

 Each student will receive an Indigo Farms Fall coloring book that reinforces the information presented during the tour.
 They will also take home a mini-pumpkin .
 Each one will have a sample of apple cider.
 Each class will take home a pumpkin for the class.